Insecticide Poisoning in Dogs

 Insecticides are commonly used to keep pests away from plants, as well as to repel fleas and ticks from pets.
 Though insecticides are safe when used correctly, an incorrect usage or accidental consumption can lead to poisoning.
 It's imperative to remove your dog from any area that may be toxic.
 The effects of insecticide poisoning can be severe enough to be fatal, which is why it is vital that you bring your dog to the veterinarian for decontamination as soon as possible.

 Insecticide poisoning can be caused by any insecticide and results in symptoms that range from mild to severe.
 Treatment is focused on decontamination and on flushing the insecticide out of the system, whether through vomiting or by emptying the bowels.
-If there is any chance that your dog may have insecticide poisoning, bring him or her to the veterinarian immediately, as delays in treatment and supportive care may lead to death.
+If there is any chance that your dog may have insecticide poisoning, bring them to the veterinarian immediately, as delays in treatment and supportive care may lead to death.

 Youtube Play